-5 Log-Gaussian Cox process
+5 Spatial log-Gaussian Cox process

-A Log-Gaussian Cox Process (LGCP) is a doubly stochastic spatial point process.
+A log-Gaussian Cox Process (LGCP) is a doubly stochastic spatial point process.
 In the simplest case, the intensity of the point process over space is given by \[\Lambda(s) = \text{exp}(\beta_0 + G(s) + \epsilon)\] where \(\beta_0\) is a constant, known as the intercept, \(G(s)\) is a Gaussian Markov Random Field (GMRF) and \(\epsilon\) an error term.

 Plotted below is a realisation of a LGCP within a disc shaped region overlain on the latent GMRF.